Logger

 }

-Writing to os.File is goroutine-safe, but if you are using a custom Stream that is not goroutine-safe, make sure to implement locking to properly serialize writes.
+Writing to os.File is goroutine-safe, but custom streams may require locking to serialize writes.

 Config